Nivlox/ordinal-inscription-laser/README.md

-This repo has individual README.md files in client and serve folder.
+##This repo contains separate README.md files in the client and server folders.